Welcome to your Computer Science course

 Semester one activities

-In this module, you will begin an exciting journey of discovery that will lay the programming foundation for both your academic and professional career.
-You will focus on designing and developing programs in Python.
-On the way, you will also learn about algorithms, data structures, analysing problems, modelling solutions, and testing programs.
+Embark on an exciting journey that lays the programming foundation for your academic and professional career.
+This module focuses on designing and developing programs in Python.
+Along the way, you will learn about algorithms, data structures, problem analysis, solution modeling, and program testing.

 Pre Learning